 The Commission ‘may’ make any of the orders in s.789GV(4), which includes any order it considers ‘desirable’ to give effect to a direction, setting aside a direction, or substituting a different direction.
 The Commission may also make ‘any other order it considers appropriate’.
 The Commission must take into account ‘fairness between the parties concerned’ (s.789GV(7)).

-The relevant divisions of Part 6-4C are repealed with effect from 28 September 2020 and any jobseeker enabling directions (and agreed changes to working days and times) in effect at the time of repeal then cease to have effect.
-The Commission can deal with disputes after 28 September 2020 (but cannot make an order giving effect to a direction or substituting a direction after that date).
+Except for Division 5, the relevant divisions of Part 6-4C are repealed with effect from 29 March 2021 and any jobkeeper enabling directions (and agreed changes to working days and times) in effect at the time of repeal then cease to have effect.
+Division 5, which deals with taking paid annual leave, is repealed with effect from 28 September 2020.
+The Commission can deal with disputes after 29 March 2021 (but cannot make an order giving effect to a direction or substituting a direction after that date).